jdhitsolutions/PSWorkItem/README.md

 + [New-PSWorkItem](New-PSWorkItem.md)
 + [Set-PSWorkItem](Set-PSWorkItem.md)

-The module is based on 3 tables in a SQLite database file.
+The module is based on three tables in a SQLite database file.
 The primary Tasks table is where active items are stored.

 ```text
 ColumnIndex ColumnName   ColumnType